There are a number of ways to improve your social media platforms.

 No, you wouldn’t.
 At least I hope you wouldn’t.

 That’s how you need to treat every comment on social media.
 Each commenter could become a client or customer.
-Taking the time to respond back will make you stick out from other businesses who won’t take the time to respond back.
+Taking the time to respond back will make you stick out from other businesses that won’t take the time to respond back.

 A rule of thumb is to match the length of your comment to the length of their comment.
 If someone leaves a comment that says “great post!” you don’t need to spend an entire paragraph thanking them profusely.